Regulating Medical Marijuana-Related Businesses in Victoria

 This means that a person who wishes to operate as a storefront marijuana retailer will need to apply for a rezoning for the proposed business location.
 A proposed policy has been developed to guide Council’s consideration of these rezoning applications, which indicates that retailers should be at least 200 metres away from a school, a licensed child care facility or another medical marijuana retailer.

-Residents and businesses will have an opportunity to provide feedback on bylaw changes and the proposed rezoning policy after they have been presented to Council.
+Residents and businesses will have an opportunity to provide feedback on bylaw changes and the proposed rezoning policy after they have been presented to Council on July 28, 2016.

 Please stay tuned to this page for upcoming opportunities to provide your feedback.